elementary/website/docs/human-interface-guidelines.md

 ### Closing the App Window {#closing-the-app-window}

 It is not desirable for an app window to simply minimize rather than close when the user attempts to close it.
 Instead, the app window should be "hidden".
-If it makes sense to continue a process in the background (such as downloading/transferring, playing music, or executing a terminal command) the app backend should continue with the task and close when the task is finished.
+If it makes sense to continue a process in the background (such as downloading/transferring, playing music, or executing a terminal command) the app back-end should continue with the task and close when the task is finished.
 If it's not immediately apparent that the process has completed (as with the file download/transfer or terminal command), the app may show a notification informing the user that the process has completed.
 If it is apparent, as with the music, no notification is necessary.

 ### Re-Opening the App Window {#re-opening-the-app-window}